jHelsing/Heartbeat/report_template.md

 # Postmortem
-Once the project is finished, summarize your experiences.
+Once the project is finished, summarize your experiences, considering the following:

 - For each practice, reflect on the combined experience from all sprints.